Portrait of David Garrick

+Portrait of David Garrick is an oil on canvas painting by the British artist Thomas Gainsborough, from 1770.
+It is held at the National Portrait Gallery, in London.

+History and description

-Portrait of David Garrick is a 1770 painting by the British artist Thomas Gainsborough.
-A half-length portrait of the celebrated English actor-manager David Garrick it was exhibited at the Royal Academy Exhibition of 1770.
-Diarist Horace Walpole described it as "very like".
-Garrick, owner and star performer at the Theatre Royal, Drury Lane, was at the height of his fame when Gainsborough painted him.
-It was painted in Bath.
+A half-length portrait of the celebrated English actor-manager David Garrick, it shows him with a book at his hand, while looking directly at the viewer.
+He seems to be on a pause while reading.
+It was exhibited at the Royal Academy Exhibition of 1770.
+Diarist Horace Walpole described the portrait as "very like".
+Garrick, owner and star performer at the Theatre Royal, Drury Lane, was at the height of his fame when Gainsborough painted him, while at Bath.

-Today it is part of the collection of the National Portrait Gallery in London.